 The 10-Strike Network Monitor program can monitor managed UPS over the network using the SNMP protocol.
-A new detailed article on this topic will be placed here soon.
+Further, you can find out how to do this.

-When using UPS with computers, you cannot do this properly without monitoring the battery charge for the correct shutdown of the connected PC or a server.
+When using UPS with computers, you cannot rely on batteries without monitoring the battery charge for the correct shutdown of a connected PC or a server.
 If there is little energy left in the batteries, and the supply of electricity to the power grid has not resumed, then before the forced power down of the connected PC, it is better to correctly shut down the running OS and software, saving the data to the disk.
 In this case, it also would be helpful to notify the administrator about the accident.
 How can this be achieved?

 It is necessary to install and configure an UPS monitoring program, and if the predicted system battery life remains short, send a shutdown command to the OS.
 Monitoring of other parameters of the UPS may be required, depending on the needs.
 Let's take a look at how to monitor UPS operating parameters with a focus on networking in this article.